Vyper ERC-721 Contract Walkthrough

 self.<variable name> (again, same as in Python).

-These are functions that do not modify the state of the block chain, and therefore can be executed for free (if they are called externally, if they are called by a contract they still have to be executed on every node and therefore cost gas).
+These are functions that do not modify the state of the blockchain, and therefore can be executed for free if they are called externally.
+If the view functions are called by a contract they still have to be executed on every node and therefore cost gas.